-Defined by a unified, decentralised and entrepreneurial culture where humanity is what brings us together, our Group embodies diversity.
+Our Group is defined by a unified, decentralised and entrepreneurial culture where humanity is what brings us together: it embodies diversity.

 We want to continue to affirm our culture, which sets us apart.
 We make a commitment to our employees by guaranteeing equity and the promotion of Diversity with the objective of inclusion.

-To strive for real inclusion means implementing actions enabling us to experience Diversity positively all across the Group, at all levels, in all our companies and all our governing bodies.
-That is our ambition!
+To strive for real inclusion means implementing actions enabling us to experience Diversity positively throughout the Group, at all levels, in all our companies and all our governing bodies.
+Such is our ambition!

-To meet this challenge, we have set ourselves four priorities for action with concrete commitments:
+To meet this challenge, we have set ourselves four priorities with concrete commitments:

 We are convinced that tolerance and openness to others contribute to a sense of belonging among our employees.
 Greater diversity and better inclusion of differences are the essential ingredients for strengthening our values and for more efficient, creative and innovative operating methods.

-"As companies, the diversity of our teams, their roots and their experience is an exceptional source of creativity and dynamism."
+"As companies, the diversity of our teams, their roots and their experience are all exceptional sources of creativity and energy."

-In order to foster “living and working well together”, we raise awareness among employees of the richness of diversity.
-We thus develop awareness of the impact of stereotypes in our everyday lives and openness to others in our everyday lives in accepting their differences.
+To foster “living and working well together”, we raise awareness among employees of the significance and strength of diversity including the impact of stereotypes and accepting differences in our everyday lives.

 Diversity is also a matter of perspective… and this is best expressed by our employees!